Dominien/agentic-orchestration-layer-model/README.md

 This allows users to follow the **exact sequence of cause and effect**.

-### 3. Silent Execution & "Zero-Gap" Feedback
-- **Silent Execution**: The agent is forbidden from narrating its plan in the text channel ("I will now do X...").
-All planning happens in `<thinking>` blocks.
-The text channel is reserved Key Results and Executive Summaries.
+- **Chronological Flow**: We refactored the rendering engine to be strictly chronological, allowing users to follow the **exact sequence of cause and effect**.
-- **Streaming Feedback**: To prevent the "Uncanny Valley" of silence between Thinking and Output, we implemented a **Persistent Streaming Indicator** that displays "Executing..." or "Generating..." to confirm the agent is working in the background.
+- **Streaming Feedback**: To prevent the "Uncanny Valley" of silence, we implemented a **Persistent Streaming Indicator** that displays "Executing..." or "Generating..." to confirm the agent is working in the background.